 Hypnosis is a gentle and safe psychological technique that’s been used by clinicians for centuries.
-Physically, it’s a natural, dreamlike state of mind that we all occasionally dip into – for example, when we’re engrossed in a book or totally absorbed in an activity.
-Although we’re detached from the world around us, we can instantly ‘wake up’ and refocus.
+It’s natural and normal – we dip into a light state of hypnosis when engrossed in a book or totally absorbed in an activity.
+It’s a state of mind that we can use to our benefit once we know how.

 “The best thing about it was the way that I felt awful before the session and then so calm, confident and happy after it”RG

 The idea that thoughts in your head are connected to a physical problem like IBS might sound strange, but thoughts alone are constantly causing physical changes in the body.
 A happy thought might make you smile, or if you think of something scary your heart speeds up, your muscles tense and your skin goes clammy.
 Thoughts provide a tool for changing how you physically feel and this can be used to reduce your IBS.
 Hypnosis is a technique that effectively facilitates this process.